google/cel-go/repl/main/README.md

 `%status` prints a list of existing lets in the evaluation context.

+#### load_descriptors

+`%load_descriptors` loads a file descriptor set from file into the context.
+Message types from the file are available for use in later expressions as CEL structs.

+example:

+`%load_descriptors "./testdata/attribute_context_fds.textproto"`

+#### option

+`%option` sets an environment option.
+Options are specified with flags that may take string arguments.

+`--container <string>` sets the expression container for name resolution.

+example:

+`%option --container 'google.protobuf'`

+#### reset

+`%reset` resets the evaluator state

 ### Evaluation Model

 The evaluator considers the let expressions and declarations in order, with